Adelina Rodriguez: Political career

-She was appointed by President Ferdinand Marcos as mayor of Quezon City, following the resignation of Norberto S. Amoranto.
+Rodriguez was appointed by President Ferdinand Marcos as mayor of Quezon City in 1976, following the resignation of Norberto S. Amoranto.
 She focused on healthcare (by establishing health centers across the city and promoting family planning and birth control), tourism, and culture.
 She also established an economic development council to invite more businesses, jobs, investments, and livelihood in the city.
 It was also during her term when the Quezon Memorial Shrine was inaugurated.
-She was conferred as the city's Tandang Sora awardee in 2016.
-After stepping down from office, she served as officer and head of different civic organizations and women's organizations.
+After she was removed from office, she served as officer and head of different civic organizations and women's organizations.
+She was later conferred as the city's Tandang Sora awardee in 2016.

+Participation in 1986 coup attempt

+In July 1986, five months after the People Power Revolution overthrew President Ferdinand Marcos and resulted in Rodriguez's removal as Quezon City mayor, Rodriguez and her husband Isidro participated in a coup attempt led by Arturo Tolentino against the administration of President Corazon Aquino, in which soldiers briefly occupied the Manila Hotel.

 Death

 Rodriguez died at the age of 101 on September 30, 2021.